-A person who has submitted an application for admission to the college as a degree-seeking student may request an evaluation of educational experience during military service by submitting to the campus Registration Office the Department of Defense Form 295 -- Application for the Evaluation of Educational Experiences During Military Service, or other documentation of military schools attended.
+A person who has submitted an application for admission to the College as a degree-seeking student may request an evaluation of educational experience during military service by submitting to the campus enrollment services office the Department of Defense Form 295 - Application for the Evaluation of Educational Experiences During Military Service, or other documentation of military schools attended.

-Servicemembers Opportunity Colleges -- SOC
+Servicemembers Opportunity Colleges - SOC

 SOC is a consortium of some 400 colleges and universities dedicated to meeting the voluntary educational needs of members of the military service.
 SOC member institutions act as "home campus" for service members who, by prior agreement, earn academic credits elsewhere.
-Service members desiring to participate in SOC may do so by contacting the Assistant Dean of Military Extension Education, FCCJ Downtown Campus.
+Service members desiring to participate in SOC may do so by contacting the assistant dean of military extension education at the Downtown Campus.

-Servicemembers Opportunity Colleges Navy -- SOCNAV
+Servicemembers Opportunity Colleges Navy - SOCNAV

-SOCNAV is a network of some 26 colleges agreeing to

-accept in transfer, with previous approval, courses applicable to the student's degree orogram.
+SOCNAV is a network of some 26 colleges agreeing to accept in transfer, with previous approval, courses applicable to the student's degree program.

-All SOCNAV students/applicants must coordinate all activities (student agreement forms, transfer advising, and possible rating credit) through the FOCU office at any of the Navy bases or through the Military Education Institute office at the FOCU Downtown Campus.
+All SOCNAV students/applicants must coordinate all activities (student agreement forms, transfer advising and possible rating credit) through the FCCJ office at any of the Navy bases or through the Military Education Institute office at the Downtown Campus.